 The conflicting goals and lack of a clear customer goal made the project hard work.
 When customers saw the concepts, they liked the idea of them in principle.
 But they felt the idea was muddy.
 They weren’t clear what the benefit was supposed to be.

-Marketing mistake 6 - Start with the solution, not the problem
+Mistake 6 - Start with the solution, not the problem

 - Were customers looking for the convenience of a monthly box delivered to their doorstep?